Toronto Travel Guide

 Ⓒ Drake Hotel

-Drake Hotel: without a doubt the most trendy hotel in Toronto.
-With a mere 19 rooms and an amazing rooftop bar where you can have a drink after a day in the city.
+- Drake Hotel: Without a doubt, the hippest hotel in Toronto.
+With only 19 rooms and a fantastic rooftop bar where you can enjoy drinks after a day exploring the city.

-Thompson Hotel: are you Toronto in the middle of the summer?
-In that case the Thompson Hotel is the perfect stay, because they have a rooftop pool here!
+- Thompson Hotel: Are you in Toronto in the middle of summer?
+Then the Thompson Hotel is the perfect place to stay, because they have a rooftop pool!

 Graffiti Alley Toronto

-Eating Poutine: In Amsterdam we go score some fries or döner kebab after clubbing, but in Toronto you eat poutine after a night full of cocktails.
+Eating poutine: In Amsterdam, after a night out, we stop by the bike shop or grab a kebab, but in Toronto, you eat poutine after a cocktail.
 Fries with cheese curd and gravy.
-Not exactly light on the stomach, but it’s a perfect greasy snack after a night full of craft beers and cocktails.
+Not exactly easy to digest, but a perfect greasy snack after a night of craft beer and cocktails.

-Hop from district to district: I’ve mentioned it before, but Toronto honestly is ‘the city of neighbourhoods’!
-Every district is like a village on its own and the ones that I’ve explored until now are Parkdale, Queen Street West, Little Portugal and Kensington Market.
-Here you can find lots of nice restaurants and it’s great for some shopping.
-From vintage to concept stores!
+Neighborhood hopping: I mentioned it before, but Toronto truly is the "city of neighborhoods"!
+Every neighborhood is like a village, and my favorite neighborhoods I've explored so far are Parkdale, Queen Street West, Little Portugal, and Kensington Market.
+You'll find tons of great restaurants here, and the shopping is also excellent.
+From vintage stores to concept stores!

-Evergreen Brick Works Farmers Market: On Saturday the farmers and food market at Evergreen Brick Works is definitely a recommendation.
-It used to be a factory where bricks were made, now you can visit a farmers market here every weekend.
-They sell ‘local produce’ fresh from the country, but for tourists the food stands are of course way more interesting.
-Nice to visit for brunch on Saturday.
-From downtoen Toronto it’s approximately a 10-15 minute drive.
-Lots of the food stalls serve vegetarian and often even vegan food!
+Evergreen Brick Works Farmers Market: On Saturdays, it's highly recommended to visit the farmers and food market at Evergreen Brick Works.
+Where a brick factory once stood, you'll now find a farmers market every weekend.
+They sell local produce fresh from the fields, but for tourists, the food stalls are much more interesting.
+It's a great place to go for brunch on a Saturday.
+It's about a 10-15 minute drive from Downtown Toronto.
+Many of the food stalls serve vegetarian and often even vegan food!

 Evergreen Brick Works Farmers Market